 An excellent opportunity for everyone, especially new members, is volunteering to host coffee hour after the Sunday service.
 Greet folks after the service with a cup of coffee or tea and a smile.
 Great way to connect!
 No heavy lifting required!

 Another great way to connect.
-The Welcoming Team helps greet visitors and hosts “Getting to Know You” lunches in the fall, and a new member reception in the spring.
-Contact Church Administrator and Membership Coordinator Sara Morrison Neil if you are interested in joining the team or learning more about it.
+The Welcoming Team helps greet visitors and hosts newcomer events in the fall, a member dinner in the winter and a new member reception in the spring.
+Contact Church Administrator and Membership Coordinator Sara Morrison Neil if you are interested in joining the team or learning more.

-If you are interested in leading a class on Religious Exploration for Adults, please contact Reverend Hepler.
-We currently have a Spirituality Book Group, Yoga classes, and meditation programs, and there is room for other offerings.
+If you are interested in leading a class on Religious Exploration for Adults, please contact Reverend Robinson-Harris.
+We currently have a Spirituality Book Group, Yoga classes, faith video series and meditation programs.
+There is room for other offerings!

 Every year we also seek volunteers to teach Religious Exploration classes for our children and youth programs, and advisers for the two youth groups.
 Visit our Religious Exploration page for more information about these programs.
 Contact our Director of Religious Exploration, Rebecca Crawford, if you are interested in volunteering.Click here if you are interested in learning more about volunteer opportunities for high school aged youth.